GeekTrainer/help-desk-bot-lab/CSharp/exercise2-TicketSubmissionDialog.md

 In this task you will modify the bot code to ask the user a sequence of questions before performing some action.

-1. Open the **Dialogs\RootDialog.cs** file you've obtained from the previous exercise.
-Alternatively, you can open the file from the [exercise1-EchoBot](./exercise1-EchoBot) folder.
+1. Open the solution you've obtained from the previous exercise.
+Alternatively, you can open the solution from the [exercise1-EchoBot](./exercise1-EchoBot) folder.

+1. Open the **Dialogs\RootDialog.cs** file.

 1. Add the following variables at the beginning of the `RootDialog` class.
 We will use them later to store the user answers.